Best Honey for Gifts

 What is the best honey gift for someone who likes health food?

 Manuka honey (UMF 15+) is the ultimate health-focused honey gift.
-Its clinically proven antibacterial properties and premium reputation make it feel luxurious and beneficial.
+Its clinically validated antibacterial properties and premium reputation make it feel luxurious and beneficial.
 Pair it with information about UMF ratings and suggested health uses.
 A high-UMF manuka jar is a prestigious gift in health-conscious circles.

 How long does gift honey last?